 Within days I was out to meet the founder, Erin Craven, at the Etobicoke location — the first one in the GTA region.
-She had mentioned that pelvic health issues are more common than we realize and often something we are too embarrassed to talk about.
-Women in particular are suffering silently and don’t know what options are out there to help.
+She mentioned that pelvic health issues are more common than we realize and often something we are too embarrassed to talk about.
+Women in particular are suffering silently and don’t know what options exist to help.
 Sure we were told to do Kegels but how many of us actually do them?
 This treatment has your body safely doing 11,000 of them within 28 minutes.
 SAY WHAT?
 Fascinating.
 How?
 Having chatted with Erin for a good hour she suggested that I try the treatment for myself so I can better understand how this scientifically proven technology works.

 The clinic is located in a leafy part of Etobicoke that’s easy to get to.
-It’s modern, clean and everyone makes you feel comfortable.
+It’s modern and clean and everyone makes you feel comfortable.
 Erin explained that the sessions are 28 minutes in duration and done in privacy.
 Most people will go through an initial six sessions usually twice a week.
-Important to know is that the sessions are done fully clothed – you’re encouraged to wear comfortable clothing – yoga wear is totally fine.
+Important to know that the sessions are done fully clothed – you’re encouraged to wear comfortable clothing – yoga wear is totally fine.
 Just so you know, you keep your clothes on.
 Nothing goes inside you and it doesn’t hurt.
 You walk out and resume life without missing a beat.

 What is it?
-This ‘Kegel Throne’ or chair at Urospot was created to help strengthen the pelvic muscles by incorporating High Intensity Focused Electromagnetic technology signalling the muscles to involuntary contract without you having to think about it.
+This ‘Kegel Throne’ or chair at Urospot was created to help strengthen the pelvic muscles by incorporating High-Intensity Focused Electromagnetic technology signalling the muscles to involuntary contract without you having to think about it.
 This technology has been approved by Health Canada and the FDA.
-Your body will do 11,000 Kegels in 28 minutes, safely and painfree.
+Your body will do 11,000 Kegels in 28 minutes, safely and pain-free.
 Yes, that number is correct.

 When I asked Erin what are the main reasons people come for treatments she said, “Freedom and Confidence”.
 She often hears about how women worry about things like planning outings around where they have access to clean bathrooms or how they are uncomfortable doing certain activities for fear of uncontrollable leaks.
-They often will rely on wearing panty liners/pads daily to catch any leakage which is another concern that isn’t necessary great for your body in the long run.
+They often will rely on wearing panty liners/pads daily to catch any leakage which is another concern that isn’t necessarily great for your body in the long run.
 Another reason why women seek treatment?
-They are stress about sex with their partners due to discomfort or maybe just loss of muscle and want …er, well, a little tightening up.
+They are stressed about sex with their partners due to discomfort or maybe just loss of muscle and want …er, well, a little tightening up.
 There I said it.

 How does it work?
 First, there’s a free consultation to see if Urospot is ideal for you.
 A series of questions are asked to rule out any possible obstacles like if you’ve had recent surgery.
-During the consultation you will be able to experience how the Kegel Chair would feel for a few minutes.
+During the consultation, you will be able to experience how the Kegel Chair would feel for a few minutes.
 If you’re comfortable then you’ll be able to book your sessions and get started.
-Each of the 28 minute visits begin with guided breathing exercises with the staff –not just to calm down before your session but also to be aware of your pelvic muscles.
+Each of the 28-minute visits begins with guided breathing exercises with the staff –not just to calm down before your session but also to be aware of your pelvic muscles.
 The staff makes sure you’re sitting properly before beginning.
 Oh, you can also decide on the level of intensity too with each visit.
 And yes, they have Netflix.Bonus!
-Each visit also comes with some guidance and valuable information offered by the medical professionals that support this treatment including Dr. Laura D. Sovran (Medical Director, Doctor of Medicine MD and Obstetrics & Gynecology from the University of Toronto) who focuses on women’s health.
-Also on the team is Dr. Sinéad Dufour (Physiotherapy Advisor Associate Clinical Professor in Health Science at McMaster University, Professor and Researcher in both the Schools of Medicine and Rehabilitation Science) and known as the “pelvic floor guru” in Canada.
+Each visit also comes with some guidance and valuable information offered by the medical professionals that support this treatment including Dr Laura D. Sovran (Medical Director, Doctor of Medicine MD and Obstetrics & Gynecology from the University of Toronto) who focuses on women’s health.
+Also on the team is Dr Sinéad Dufour (Physiotherapy Advisor Associate Clinical Professor in Health Science at McMaster University, Professor and Researcher in both the Schools of Medicine and Rehabilitation Science) and known as the “pelvic floor guru” in Canada.

 Erin, who left her successful corporate job in the medical industry to start Urospot, was not just interested in bringing this treatment to women as a “quick fix”.
 She was interested in helping women understand how lifestyle also affects our health …even in THAT region.
 Education is one of the core values here to help clients regain their confidence.

 My second session started with a very informative video of Dr. Dufour discussing what is a healthy pee.
-Now I’m very aware on what I should be working towards from frequency duration, colour and scent.
+Now I’m very aware of what I should be working towards from frequency duration, colour and scent.
 More on that in a separate post.

 When do you notice a difference?
 Again, that varies.
 But the three of us who have tried (or currently trying) have definitely noticed a difference after the second session.
 The staff did mention that often women feel an overall tiredness after a session but I haven’t experienced that yet.